2014 E-Discovery Conference Agenda

 The event took place at the Levin Advocacy Center and is available to be streamed live online.

-William Hamilton, Executive Director, University of Florida E-Discovery Project; Partner, Quarles & Brady LLP; and Dean of the Department of E-discovery Project Management at Bryan University.
+William Hamilton, Executive Director, University of Florida E-Discovery Project; Partner, Quarles & Brady LLP; and Provost at Bryan University.

 George Socha, Co-Founder, EDRM; and President, Socha Consulting LLC.